-Understanding the Comments Report: Sentiments and Themes
+Understanding the Comment Report: Sentiments & Themes

 Quantum Workplace uses text analytics to assign themes and sentiments to every comment left on your survey.